USAID Science for Development Fellowships logo

 The Science for Development Fellowships are two-year opportunities (24 months).
 Fellows who successfully complete two years are eligible to serve an additional full third year at USAID in the capacity of Advisory Fellow, based upon mutual agreement with the SDF program, the USAID host office, and the fellow.

 Each fellowship class begins on October 1.
-The inaugural class will start on October 1, 2024, and end on September 30, 2026.
-Individuals accepting a fellowship must sign an agreement acknowledging this two-year commitment.
+Individuals accepting a fellowship must sign an agreement acknowledging the two-year commitment.

 No. The Science for Development Fellowships are available only as 24-month opportunities.